Theodore Rshtuni: Arab invasions

 Constans attempted to impose Chalcedonian doctrines, such as Monotheletism, on the Armenians, which offended both their clergy and ruling elites.
 When the Muslims managed to defeat the remaining Byzantine troops in 653, Theodore Rshtuni participated in pushing out the Byzantines and he again recognized Muslim overlordship on very convenient conditions.
 Theodore's truce with then-governor of Syria and future caliph, Muawiyah, left Armenia with a relatively high level of autonomy, and Arabs concentrated their efforts against the remaining pockets of resistance in the Sassanid Empire.

 Another chronology proposes 651 as the year Rshtuni accepted the first truce with the Arabs, and that by 652 he accepted Muawiyah's suzerainty and was appointed ruler of Armenia.

-The Soviet Armenian Encyclopedia of 1978 states that in response to Theodore Rshtuni's treason, Constans personally marshaled his forces and led them to Armenia despite a growing plot against him in Constantinople, ironically by the Armenian commander of the army of Thrace.
+The Soviet Armenian Encyclopedia of 1978 states that in response to Theodore Rshtuni's treason, Constans personally marshaled his forces and led them to Armenia despite a growing plot against him in Constantinople by the Armenian commander of the army of Thrace.
 Constans secured Armenia and deposed Theodoros, who took refuge on the island of Akhtamar.
 Byzantine commander Maurianus was given the task to defend the Armenian frontier.
 In 654 Maurianus was driven out of Armenia into the Caucasus and Theodoros was restored.
 Deciding that Theodoros was untrustworthy, the Arabs sent him to Damascus, where he died in captivity the following year.
 Alternative years are 655 for the Muslim campaign during which Theodore Rshtuni was taken to Syria, and 656 for his death.
 He was replaced as prince by his son-in-law, Hamazasp IV Mamikonian.
 His body was brought to his home district of Rshtunik, where he was buried in the tomb of his forefathers.

 Legacy

-According to Manuk Abeghian and a number of other scholars, the popularity of Rshtuni in Armenia manifested itself in the character of K'eṛi T'oros in the epic poem of David of Sasun.
+According to Manuk Abeghian and a number of other scholars, the popularity of Rshtuni in Armenia manifested itself in the character of Keri Toros in the epic poem of David of Sasun.
 The Armenian writer Tserents also wrote a historical novel called Theodoros Rshtuni.